ppadovani/beautiful-jekyll/knql_plugin/overview.md

 ## Discover Application Enhancements ##

-There are three major enhancements made to the discover application by this plugin: field display priority;
+There are three major enhancements made to the discover application by this plugin: typeahead field support; field display priority;
 nested field support.

 ### Typeahead Support for Fields ###